krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 ### Installation steps
-(HMI is only available for US NSPanels only at this stage)
+(Nextion UI TFT is only available for US NSPanels only at this stage.)

 *🔹 Flashing the ESPHome YAML template:
   * Download a copy of the template `ESPHome_Nextion_Handler_template.yaml` configuration file and fill in your details from your backup configuration into the `substitutions:` section at the top of the file.
 (Leaving `ha_prefix: nsp1` will make the automation template easier later on.)
   * Validate the file before installing it to the NSPanel (from the ESPHome addon page in Home Assistant ).
-  * Once the ESPHome installation is complete, the NSPanel device page in HA to make sure the entities are showing up properly.
+  * Once the ESPHome installation is complete, check the NSPanel device page in HA to make sure the entities are showing up properly.
 If you changed `ha_prefix: nsp1` (above), you will later need to get the enitity_ids for `Trigger`, `HA Act`, `HA Set1 & 2` (from the device page), and `ESPHome: nsp1_send_command` (from `Developer Tools | SERVICES`).
 And you will use the `TFT upload button` to flash the Nextion TFT UI file.

 *🔹 Home Assistant python script:
   * Copy the downloaded `nextion_handler.py` script into the `<config>/python_scripts/` folder of your Home Assistant device.
   * If you have never used Python scripts in Home Assistant before, you will have to add a line `python_script:` to your `configuration.yaml`.  ([See HA page on Python scripts](https://www.home-assistant.io/integrations/python_script/).)
   * Add the automation template from the `HA_automation.yaml` file to your own HA configuration (editing the NSPanel entity_ids to match those you noted above if you set a prefix other than `nsp1`).
-  * In the `widgets:` section of the automation, add one of your own entities to the list as `  - entity: light.kitchen` to get started.
+  * In the `widgets:` section of the automation, add one of your own entities to the list as `  - entity: light.kitchen` (for example) to get started.
 Start with just one to make sure the installation worked.
-You can edit these whenever you want, then `reload automations` for HA to recognise the changes.
+You can edit the `widget:` list whenever you want, then `reload automations` for HA to recognise the changes.
 Some suggestions are already in the template, commented out, for you to replace with your own entities later on.
+(If you get an entity configuration wrong, you can usually recoginise this as the first widget on a page that fails to load information properly.)

 *🔹 Nextion Widget UI TFT file:
   * Copy the downloaded `Widget UI TFT file` into the location you specified in the `tft_url` of your ESPHome configuration, and rename it to match the filename you set.
 Then press the `TFT upload button` on the NSPanel's device page in Home Assistant (that you located before).